Alnus glutinosa: Ecology

 The common alder is important to wildlife all year round and the seeds are a useful winter food for birds.
 Deer, sheep, hares and rabbits feed on the tree and it provides shelter for livestock in winter.
 It shades the water of rivers and streams, moderating the water temperature, and this benefits fish which also find safety among its exposed roots in times of flood.
 The common alder is the foodplant of the larvae of a number of different butterflies and moths and is associated with over 140 species of plant-eating insect.
 The tree is also a host to a variety of mosses and lichens which particularly flourish in the humid moist environment of streamside trees.
 Some common lichens found growing on the trunk and branches include tree lungwort (Lobaria pulmonaria), Menneguzzia terebrata and Stenocybe pullatula, the last of which is restricted to alders.
 Some 47 species of mycorrhizal fungi have been found growing in symbiosis with the common alder, both partners benefiting from an exchange of nutrients.
 As well as several species of Naucoria, these symbionts include Russula alnetorum, the milkcaps Lactarius obscuratus and Lactarius cyathula, and the alder roll-rim Paxillus filamentosus, all of which grow nowhere else except in association with alders.
 In spring, the catkin cup Ciboria amentacea grows on fallen alder catkins.

 As an introduced species, the common alder can affect the ecology of its new locality.
 It is a fast-growing tree and can quickly form dense woods where little light reaches the ground, and this may inhibit the growth of native plants.
 The presence of the nitrogen-fixing bacteria and the annual accumulation of leaf litter from the trees also alters the nutrient status of the soil.
 It also increases the availability of phosphorus in the ground, and the tree's dense network of roots can cause increased sedimentation in pools and waterways.
 It spreads easily by wind-borne seed, may be dispersed to a certain extent by birds and the woody fruits can float away from the parent tree.
 When the tree is felled, regrowth occurs from the stump, and logs and fallen branches can take root.
 In the Midwestern United States, Alnus glutinosa is a highly invasive terrestrial plant and is prohibited in Indiana.
 A. glutinosa is classed as an environmental weed in New Zealand.

 Toxicity

 Pollen from the common alder, along with that from birch and hazel, is one of the many sources of tree pollen allergy.
-As the pollen is often present in the atmosphere at the same time as that of birch, hazel, hornbeam and oak, and they have similar physicochemical properties, it is difficult to separate out their individual effects.
+As pollen is often present in the atmosphere at the same time as that of hazel, hornbeam and oak, and they have similar physicochemical properties, it is difficult to separate out their individual effects.
 In central Europe, these tree pollens are the second most common cause of allergic conditions after grass pollen.